Following Jesus from the Perspective of Relationships

 We do not know why Jesus can take the consequences for our rebellion, but God has said it is sufficient.
 It may remain a mystery, but we can trust Jesus on this because of the evidence of the resurrection.
 (Matthew 9:6, Luke 24:46,47)

 When Jesus was talking about going to the cross, He said He was going to do it because He loved God.
 (John 14:31) This is a very important point! !!
-It means that He did it firstly because of His love for God and then only secondly because of His love for us.
+It means that He did it firstly because of His love for God and then secondly because of His love for us.
 That means that there is nothing that we can do to change his love for us.
 The love that He has for us today is primarily because He loves God, which then overflows to be love for us.
 It is Jesus' value system to love us even though we are unworthy of his love.
 That is good news!
 It was never possible to make ourselves worthy because our problem is our value system.
-We have no ability on our own to change our value system to be like God's value system.
+We have no ability on our own to change our value system to be like God's values.
 Only God can fix that.

 Two-part Solution